Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 The train station in Cusco only has trains towards Puno, not to Aguas Calientes.

-There are only 2 railway companies to Reach Aguas Calientes.
-The cheapest is Inca Rail (nowadays only just a bit cheaper) and the biggest is Peru Rail .
-Peru Rail is now actually owned by the huge British Orient Express, who also owns the most expensive Machu Picchu Sanctuary Lodge and the Luxury Hiram Bingham Train.
+There are only 2 railway companies to reach Aguas Calientes.
+The cheapest train option to Machu Picchu is with Inca Rail.
+Nowadays only just a bit cheaper, this company is partly owned by the international investment group Carlyle.
+Peru Rail was the first train company to offer trains to Aguas Calientes and Machu Picchu and is still the most popular raiway company in Peru.
+Peru Rail is partly owned by the huge British Orient Express, who also owns the most expensive Machu Picchu Sanctuary Lodge and the Luxury Hiram Bingham Train.

 If you want to save the 12.5 US$ bus ticket from Machu Picchu back to Aguas Calientes you can use the backpackers trail through the forest again (75 min.)
 Just before arriving at the bridge you will pass by the museum of Machu Picchu.
 This museum isn’t really worth its 20 soles entrance fee, since most of the information and pictures can be found on the internet and/ or have been told to you by your guide in the Sacred Valley or at Machu Picchu.

-Avoid the busy crowd and safe money.
-Buy the Vespertino ticket in advance.
-Take an early train from Poroy or Ollantaytambo to Aguas Calientes.
+To avoid the busy crowd on your Machu Picchu tour you can take an early train from Poroy or Ollantaytambo to Aguas Calientes.
 Eat an early lunch and then hike in 2 hours from A.C.to the entrance of Machu Picchu.
-Enter the site at 13:30 h and stay until it closes at around 17:30 h.
-This last hour it will be quite at the site and you can enjoy the view of the ancient Inca structures in the soft afternoon light.
+Enter the site at 14:00 h and stay until it closes at around 18:00 h.
+This last hour it will be quiete at the site and you can enjoy the view of the ancient Inca structures in the soft afternoon light.

 It will also be easier to get a good deal with one of the guides, since they likely already earned their share in the morning turn.